113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 :   The ID of the account that owns the tags that you want to list (required if tag-type is set to service).

 --output value
-:   Specify output format, only JSON is supported now.
+:   Specify output format.
+Only JSON is supported now.

 -q, --quiet
 :   Suppress verbose output.